Virginia Tree Farm Foundation

 A primary component of the Virginia Tree Farm Foundation is providing outreach to Virginia's 800+ Tree Farmers and education about Tree Farm to other woodland owners.

-The Virginia Forest Landowner Education Program partners with the Virginia Tree Farm Foundation to offer an annual series of Tree Farm dinners.
-These dinners bring woodland owners together to tour an active Tree Farm, learn about the Virginia Tree Farm Foundation, and provide fellowship among those who care about healthy woods and active woodland management.
+The Virginia Forest Landowner Education Program partners with the Virginia Tree Farm Foundation to offer an annual series of Tree Farm Tours.
+These tours bring woodland owners together to visit an active Tree Farm, learn about the Virginia Tree Farm Foundation, and provide fellowship among those who care about healthy woods and active woodland management.
+You do not need to be a Tree Farmer to attend.
+See the sidebar for upcoming Tours.
 Learn more about the Virginia Tree Farm Foundation.

 On November 1st, 2019, the Virginia Tree Farm Foundation became a fee-based certification program.
 The fee is $100 to certify a new Tree Farm and a $50 annual certification fee for all Tree Farms.
 Owners of more than 1 Tree Farm will be charged $50 per Tree Farm, up to a maximum annual fee of $250.
 For more information, see Tree Farm fee FAQs.